adolfomunoz/FoC/_assignments/00_installation.md

 - **git**: a version control software, that will enable you to download and update source code from the course's repository, as well as share source code with your team and control how is it updated.
 - **Visual Studio code**: an integrated development environment, which is basically a source code editor with code highlighting features, that integrates compilation (with g++), build system (cmake) and version control (git) into the same user interface, to facilitate tasks.

-On Linux distributions, you can install it through the package managers/software repositories.
+On Linux or MacOSX distributions, you can install it through the package managers/software repositories.

 # Software installation on Windows